Writing life insurance in trust…

 • No need for the policy to be included in your Will.

-• Proceeds can be distrubuted amongst a number of people.
+• Proceeds can be distributed amongst several people.

 • Protects the proceeds of your policy from your creditors.